itsksrof/go-task-example/README.md

 # go-task-example
-Example of using Task to build a cross-platform TUI application
+Example of using Task to build a cross-platform terminal application